 We can only accept cats and dogs on our flights.
 However, we can’t accept snub or pug nose breeds like Pekingese or Persians, or any dog listed under the Dangerous Dogs Act.
 Please take a look at our conditions of carriage (PDF 401KB). (opens in a new window)

-From most destinations we can take your pet’s booking up to a week before your flight.
-Please note that for pets travelling to/from Japan and from South Africa we only accept bookings from appointed IPATA agents.
+All pet bookings need to be made a minimum of 7 days prior to departure.
+Please note that for pets travelling from South Africa we only accept bookings from appointed IPATA agents.
 For a list of agents, please visit the IPATA website at www.IPATA.org (opens in a new window).

 You or your IPATA agent should check your pet in with Virgin Atlantic Cargo four hours before your departure time.